 Need more convincing?
-To discuss OCI or other recruiting options, please contact our Recruiting Program Manager, Ali Wruble, at firstname.lastname@example.org or 574-631-7398.
+To discuss OCI or other recruiting options, please contact Heidi Baguer, Recruiting Program Manager, at 574-631-7398 or via email at firstname.lastname@example.org

 If you are unable to come to campus to meet our students in person, we would be happy to collect resumes for your review.
-Please complete our resume collection request.
-You may email the completed form to our Recruiting Program Manager at email@example.com or fax it to 574-631-4789.
+Please complete our resume collection request form.

 Dallas Off-Campus Interview Program

 Employers may pre-screen candidates and select individuals to fill 100% of their schedule.
 There is no minimum number of slots to fill.
 We customize every schedule every time and are happy to accommodate any employer preferences.